raspiblitz/raspiblitz/README.md

 ![SSH9b](pictures/ssh9b-reboot.png)

-The basic setup is done - hooray ... but still prepare for some waiting time after this before you can play around with your new RaspiBlitz.
+The basic setup is done - hooray ... but still prepare for some long waiting time after this before you can play around with your new RaspiBlitz.
 Press OK to make a reboot.
 Your terminal session will get disconnected and the raspberry pi restarts.

+### First Start: Syncing & Scanning

 After the reboot is done it takes a while for all services to start up - wait until you see on the LCD/display that LND wallet needs to get unlocked.
 Then SSH in again with the same command like in the beginning (check LCD/display) but this time (and every following login) use your PASSWORD A.